blentz100/missing-semester-solutions/README.md

          ```
       6. Git Pushin'

          git push is the opposite of git pull.
 It allows you to get your code onto the remote to share with the rest of the team.
-The default behavior of git push with no arguments depents on the settings called push.default.
+The default behavior of git push with no arguments depends on the settings called push.default.

          Solution:
          ```console